 Structural versus Non-Structural Dry Rot Repair

 Hopefully, any dry rot you find will be in the early stages and easily treated.
 If dry rot is advanced, it can spread to structural framing and require replacement of entire pieces of framing.
 To distinguish between structural and non-structural dry rot, think of your house as a body with clothing to protect it.
 If the dry rot affects the clothing (roof and siding), you can repair it.
 But if you find dry rot reaching the bones (framing or beams), it may need replacing.
 If you are unsure, have a contractor make a free bid for repair and have them explain which areas they would repair versus replace.
 This valuable information can help you discover the extent of the damage and tell you how much money you will save by making the repairs yourself.
+You can find this information at Division Kangaroof.

 Gather Your Tools and Materials

 You will need scraping, sanding and drilling tools to remove the dry rot, putty knives to apply epoxy and brushes to apply paint.
 Find videos online to watch experts make similar wood rot repairs, noting the tools and materials used.
 You can find dry rot repair kits that include instructions, materials, and tools, but you can save money by understanding the process and buying the elements separately, especially if you have many areas to repair.
 You will need a fungicide, wood hardener, epoxy, and paint.
+If you don’t feel comfortable taking on a big structural issue, however, stop now and search for something like “roofing companies Denver” and let the professionals take care of things.
+Red Canyon Roofing, for example, has a whole list of reputable roofing companies in Denver that will make short work of your roofing woes.

 Dry Rot Damage Repair Process